Stochastic Graphlet Embedding: Related Work

-The decay factor $\lambda$ should be sufficiently small so that it assures the weighting factor $\lambda^k$ will be negligibly small for sufficiently large k.
-Therefore, only a finite number of addends in the diffusion kernel sum have to be evaluated in practice.
-Any graph (dis) similarity measure can be used to build a diffusion kernel for graphs.
+here $\mathbf{S}=(s_{ij})_{N\times N}$ is a matrix of pairwise similarities; when $\mathbf{S}$ is symmetric, $\mathbf{K}$ becomes positive definite \cite{Smola2003}.
+An alternative, known as the \emph{von Neumann diffusion kernel}~\cite{Kandola2002}, is also defined as $\mathbf{K} = \sum_{k=0}^{\infty} \lambda^k\mathbf{S}^k$.
+In these diffusion kernels, the decay factor $\lambda$ should be sufficiently small in order to ensure that the weighting factor $\lambda^k$ will be negligible for sufficiently large $k$.
+Therefore, only a finite number of addends are evaluated in practice.